-Under the funding agreement with the Secretary of State, the academy trust was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2021.
+Under the funding agreement with the Secretary of State, the academy trust was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2022.

-A transfer of £45,375 (2020: £26,250) was made from the GAG fund to the restricted fixed asset fund to cover capital expenditure not covered by capital grant income.
+Transfers of £80,366 (2021: £45,375) were made from the GAG fund to the restricted fixed asset fund to cover capital expenditure not covered by capital grant income.

-The pension reserve held within restricted funds was in deficit by £3,248,000 at 31 August 2021.
+The pension reserve held within restricted funds was in deficit by £349,000 at 31 August 2022.
 This does not mean that an immediate liability for this amount crystallises.
-The Trust has entered into an agreement with Derbyshire County Council to make contributions in addition to normal funding levels for the next 17 years, if needed.
-No additional contributions were made for the year to 31 August 2021 (2020: £Nil).
+The Trust has entered into an agreement with Derbyshire Council to make contributions in addition to normal funding levels for the next 17 years, if needed.
+No additional contributions were made for the year to 31 August 2022 (2021: £Nil).